 It depends.

-One rule of thumb that you can typically stand by no matter what is that no single session of any self-paced course should be more than 30 minutes.
-More than that and you’re going to lose a lot of people’s interest, patience, and focus.
+One rule of thumb is that no single session of a self-paced course should exceed 30 minutes.
+More than that, and you’ll lose many people’s interest, patience, and focus.

-Even though we say no more than 30 minutes, 20 should always be your goal and is a magical (made-up) number.
-But, before we get too deep into timing, just to level set, it’s important to understand what we’re talking about when we say self-paced course.
-That’s because a lot of things could technically be considered a self-paced course but are not.
+Even though we say no more than 30 minutes, 20 should always be your goal.
+It’s a magical (made-up) number.
+Before we get too deep into timing, to level set, it’s important to understand what we mean by a self-paced course.
+That’s because many things could technically be considered self-paced courses, but are not.

-Another defining feature of a self-paced course is that it can be more than something you click through.
-It may include videos, activities that make you do something, and evaluation questions too.
-Then there are things like software simulation eLearning that allow you to learn new software at your own pace.
+Another defining feature of a self-paced course is that it is more than a click-through experience.
+It may include videos, activities that have you do something, and evaluation questions.
+Software simulation e-learning lets you learn new software by doing, but at your own pace.

-Then there’s the fact that self-paced courses are not quite as small as single-objective (micro-learning) content.
-They contain modules that could cover a few different overarching topics.
+Self-paced courses are not as small as single-objective (micro-learning) content.
+They include modules that can cover several overarching topics.
 For instance, one self-paced course project we built for an organization showed employees how to do the following:

-- Introduce employees to why they’re using the software and how it will help them work better.
+- Introduce employees to the reasons they use the software and how it will help them work more effectively.

 - How to create a new referral, save it, upload documents, and submit the referral.